elk-f5ddos/DDOS-Dashboard/README.md

-	logstash.conf	: this file contains the logstash configuration to parse syslog messages from bigip template_1	: this is the template for fields of the ddos_dashboard template-stats	: this is the template for fileds of the ddos_stats dashboard
+	logstash.conf	: this file contains the logstash configuration to parse syslog messages from bigip template_1	: this is the template for fields of the ddos_dashboard template-stats	: this is the template for fileds of the ddos_stats dashboard node1-pipeline  : this is the request to deploy ingest pipeline

 ### Commands to configure logging on BIG-IP
 	tmsh create ltm pool pool_log_server members add { 1.1.1.1:5558 }